Awaiting a Callback: What to Do Next

 “It feels as though there’s no one fighting for us.
 It’s as if there’s no one advocating for our child.”

-This sentiment echoes through the heart of a father from Múlaborg, whose child is thought to have been physically abused by an employee at the local kindergarten.
+Those words come from a father in Múlaborg, whose child is believed to have been physically abused by an employee at the local kindergarten.

-Frustration swells within him not only towards the police but also the city officials involved in the investigation.
-Last week, he received a disheartening letter from the district attorney announcing that the prosecution would not be pursuing further action in his child’s case.
+His frustration is directed at both the police and the city officials handling the investigation.
+Last week, he received a letter from the district attorney stating that the prosecution would not be pursuing further action in his child’s case.

-He reveals that at least four other parents have received similar notifications.
-Meanwhile, the accused employee, in his thirties, faces charges of rape and sexual assault regarding a girl in the same department where he worked.
-At one time, he was suspected of offenses against as many as ten children.
+He says at least four other parents received the same notification.
+The accused employee, in his thirties, faces charges of rape and sexual assault against a girl in the same department where he worked.
+At one point, he was suspected of offenses against as many as ten children.

 The man has been charged with serious sexual offenses against a child.